 ^{}NOTE: Students pursuing the Major in Nutritional Sciences, together with a Minor in Sports Nutrition, are required to select the replacement courses for HUEC 3014, 3015 AND 3016 FROM Section B, below since these courses are common courses in the Major in Nutritional Sciences.
-Please consult with the DAEE Human Ecology Coordinator before registering for this minor.
+Please consult with your academic advisor before registering for this minor.